Usama Mukwaya: 2021 – present: The Passenger

 The Blind Date marked the second collaboration between Usama and Loukman Ali after working together on the first season of Kyaddala TV Series, which was released in 2019.

 The Blind Date is the first of the three episodes meant to make an anthology of sorts.
 The short film features Martha Kay alongside Michael Wawuyo Jr. and Raymond Rushabiro, who stars as former army man – Jacob, alongside Riverdan Rugaaju, Patriq Nkakalukanyi, and Allen Musumba.
 It won Best Short film at the 2021 Uganda Film Festival.
-A follow-up episode titled Sixteen Rounds premiered on September 16, 2021.
+A follow-up episode titled Sixteen Rounds premiered on 16 September 2021.
 The 37-minute short features Michael Wawuyo Jr. again and Natasha Sinayobye in leading roles.
 It won best short film at the 43 Durban International Film Festival, Best short film at the 7th Mashariki African Film Festival and received a special mention at the 11 Luxor African Film Festival.
 Loukman announced in October 2021 that a feature film based on the Sixteen Round's story was in the making and Usama would be producing it, but it was later cancelled.

 In 2023, Usama produced Nambi, an adaptation of a Ugandan folk tale called Kintu, written and directed by Peter Mikiibi and coproduced by Dennis Arthur Abwakat.
-The short film won an award for best international short film, the audience award at the 2023 Kortfilmfestival Kalmthout and was also nominated for the Best Short Film award at the 2023 Uganda Film Festival.
+The short film won the audience award at the 2023 Kortfilmfestival Kalmthout and was also nominated for the Best Short Film award at the 2023 Uganda Film Festival.

 In the same year, Usama released The Passenger, his next feature film after Love Faces, which premiered on Maisha Magic Movies, a Dstv channel.
 Commissioned by Mnet, the film was directed by Hadijah Nakanjako, written by Meddy Sserwadda, and stars Henry Nathan Katongole, Allen Musumba, and Olot Bonny Elem in leading roles.
-It received 11 nominations at the Uganda Film Festival 2023 and won five awards.
+The film received 11 nominations at the Uganda Film Festival 2023 and won five awards.
 It was also nominated twice at the 2024 Africa Magic Viewers' Choice Awards.
-Usama doubles as the film's executive producer through O Studios Entertainment.
+Mukwaya served as executive producer through O Studios Entertainment.

+Mentorship and industry development

+Mukwaya has served as a mentor for film training and fellowship programmes, including the IKON Fellowship Program, where he has mentored participants in film budgeting and production planning since its inception in 2022.
+In 2026, he was selected as a budgeting mentor for the Script to Market International Residency, a 14-week film development programme in Uganda.